DanielKaczorowsk/CreatorView/readme.md

 3. Make changes, add tests and documentation.
 4. Open a pull request describing your changes.

-## Changelog & roadmap

-Consider adding a CHANGELOG.md if you plan to do releases.
-Example roadmap items:
-- Stabilize BMServices API and fix known NPE/collection issues.
-- Add sample Android app module with resources and Gradle config.
-- Add unit tests and CI workflow (GitHub Actions).
-- Package and publish AAR to a Maven/GitHub Package registry.

 ## License

 This project is licensed under the MIT License — see LICENSE for details.